 Hitting the squat rack, learning to love deadlifts or working at any other compound multi-joint exercise in the weight room will work your core more in line with what it is designed for – providing stability when moving and lifting.

 And don’t forget your upper body.
 Weighted rowing exercises are great at retracting the shoulders and developing strength in upper back muscles, making it easier to maintain form and delaying any unconscious stooping.

 Getting stronger leads to improved performance for all distances.
 In studies, running economy increased by 5-10%, time at maximal speed rose 20% and speed/time trial performance improved 5-8% through weight training.
 The improvements come from greater engagement of fast twitch muscles, better coordination between brain and muscles and greater neural drive.

-Done properly, weight training supports fat loss as it forces your muscles to grow, and bigger muscles burn more calories, leading to a decrease in the fat stores that you lug around with you when you run.
+Weight training supports long-term fat loss as it forces your muscles to grow and burn more calories.
 In tests, cyclists who weight trained regularly decreased their body fat percentage by significantly more than those who only trained for endurance.

 - Strengthening your calves may reduce the incidence of shin splints.